There are times I think some Wisconsin residents are determined to make our state the laughingstock of the country.

 Oddly enough, police chief Walter was not at all concerned with the reference to killing or to the weapon of violence depicted in those posters.
 In fact, she was quoted in this article at the time as being rather complimentary of the activities.

 “The neat part of working in a university is that folks get to have their voices heard, and we try to make sure that it’s done in a manner that’s orderly and doesn’t disrupt the rest of the operations too much,” she said.

 The double standard is alive and well in academia.

 But finally the pressure got to be too much even for the arrogant know-it-alls who run UW-Stout, and the administration caved.
 Chancellor Sorenson defended the original decision to remove the posters, stating that officials did so “out of legitimate concern for the violent messages contained in each poster and the belief that the posters ran counter to our primary mission to provide a campus that is welcoming, safe and secure.”

 “In retrospect, however,” the statement continued, “it is clear that the removal of the posters – although done with the best intent – did have the effect of casting doubt on UW-Stout’s dedication to the principles embodied in the First Amendment, especially the ability to express oneself freely.”
-No kidding.